huizh01/huizh01.github.io/_pages/Research.md

 <td markdown="1">
 [**The University of Hong Kong**](http://www.hku.hk), 2015 - 2020
 - Ph.D in Computer Science, working in Computer Graphics Group
+- 3D modelling and synthesis of complex shape with porous structure based on deep learning and texture synthesis methods.
 - Advisor: Prof. Wenping Wang

 </td>